GSARP Fall 2025 Meeting

 8:30 Call to Order – Matt Phillips

-8:45 Overview of aquatic invasive plants in SC – Keith Bradley, South Carolina Department of Natural Resources (SCDNR)
+8:45 Overview of aquatic invasive plants in South Carolina – Keith Bradley, South Carolina Department of Natural Resources (SCDNR)

 10:00 BREAK